-- Aims of the course The aims of the course are to provide basic knowledge of -multidisciplinary approaches in the treatment of patients with clefts, -specific aspects of orthodontic treatment with: surgery, periodontal disease treatment, restorative treatment, adult patients and craniomandibular dysfunction - 2 Attainment targets (Learning outcome)
+1 Aims of the course

+The aims of the course are to provide basic knowledge of -multidisciplinary approaches in the treatment of patients with clefts, -specific aspects of orthodontic treatment with surgery, periodontal disease treatment, restorative treatment, adult patients and craniomandibular dysfunction
-After complete this course the participant will be able to -explain and insight in indication, timing, application of multidisciplinary treatments of cleft patients, specific aspect of orthodontic treatment in cleft patients -explain indication and application of combined orthodontic-surgical treatment -explain indication/contraindication of orthodontic treatment in patients with periodontal disease, contributions of orthodontic treatment in these patients -explain indication and application of combined orthodontic-restorative treatment -explain indication and application of combined orthodontic-restorative treatment -explain indication and specific aspects of orthodontic treatment of adults -explain etiology of craniomandibular dysfunction, indication/contraindication of orthodontic treatment in patients with craniomandibular dysfunction

-3. Course description and timetable
+- Attainment targets (Learning outcome) After completing this course, the participant will be able to -explain and insight in indication, timing, application of multidisciplinary treatments of cleft patients, specific aspect of orthodontic treatment in cleft patients -explain indication and application of combined orthodontic-surgical treatment -explain indication/contraindication of orthodontic treatment in patients with periodontal disease, contributions of orthodontic treatment in these patients -explain indication and application of combined orthodontic-restorative treatment -explain indication and application of combined orthodontic-restorative treatment -explain indication and application of combined orthodontic treatment of adults -explain etiology of craniomandibular dysfunction, indication/contraindication of orthodontic treatment in patients - 3.
+Course description and timetable

 The study of multidisciplinary treatment procedures.
 Insight in multidisciplinary approaches in the treatment of cleft lip and palate patients comprises indication, timing, and application of multidisciplinary treatment of cleft patients and specific of orthodontic treatment in cleft patients.
-Knowledge of orthodontic-surgical treatment comprises indication and application of combined orthodontic-surgical treatment, specific aspects of orthodontic treatment in patients requiring orthognathic surgery.
-Knowledge of orthodontic-periodontal treatment comprises indication and contra-indication of orthodontic treatment in periodontal patients, specific aspects of orthodontic treatment in periodontally compromised dentition and contribution of orthodontic treatment to periodontal patients.
-Knowledge of orthodonticrestorative treatment, specific aspects of orthodonticrestorative treatment, specific aspects of orthodontic treatment in combined orthodonticrestorative treatment, specific aspects of orthodontic treatment in combined orthodonticrestorative treatment, specific aspects of orthodontic treatment in combined orthodonticrestorative patient care.
+Knowledge of orthodontic-surgical treatment comprises indication and application of combined orthodontic-surgical treatment, specific aspects of orthodontic treatment in patients requiring orthoganthic surgery.
+Knowledge of orthodontic-periodontal treatment comprises indication and contra-indication of orthodontic treatment in periodontal patients, specific aspects of orthodontic treatment in periodontal patients.
+Knowledge of orthodonticrestorative treatment comprises indication and application of combined orthodonticrestorative treatment, specific aspects of orthodontic treatment in combined orthodonticrestorative treatment, specific aspects of orthodontic treatment in combined orthodonticrestorative treatment, specific aspects of orthodontic treatment in combined orthodonticrestorative patient care.
 Knowledge of adult orthodontics comprises indication and specific aspects of orthodontic treatment of adults in collaboration with general practitioners.
 Knowledge with craniomandibular dysfunction comprises etiology, various treatment procedures, indication and contra-indication for orthodontic treatment in these patients.

+Timetable

-Timetable Week Content
+Week Content

 1-3 Cleft lip and palate treatment

 4-10 Orthodontic-surgical treatment

 11-12 Orthodontic-periodontal treatment

 13 Orthodontic-restorative treatment

 14 Adult orthodontics

 15 Craniomandibular dysfunction